alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * I used really few Ctrl+S (my IDE for programming in Intellij which save automatically), Ctrl+O, Ctrl+N.
 * I don't used a lot the Ctrl+Home/End (move to start/end file), Ctrl+Left/Right *4 (move to previous/next 4 words), Ctrl+(move to Code Block start/end).
 * I don't used anymore Super key.
+* With this layout I used quasi never Ctrl or Alt directly, except Alt+Tab on windows and some IDE shortcuts (Alt+f12 or Ctrl+Shift+F10 mainly).
 * I used more Ctrl+F I expected.
-* With this layout I used quasi never Ctrl or Alt directly, except Alt+Tab on windows and some IDE shortcuts (Alt+f12 or Ctrl+Shift+F10 mainly).
-* Use palm key + something for one action (because it is really quick to tap) but not something in your flow of typing like an altgr (because the position of your hands are not well positioned).
+* Use palm key + something for one action (because it is really quick to tap) but not something in your flow of typing like an AltGr (because the position of your hands are not well positioned).
 * You can customize shortcuts in a terminal in order not to have emacs, but depending of your terminals, the ways how the characters are typed are really different, use `showkey -a` to understand how your terminal understand what you type, it can be really different between the terminals.
-* Don't map Left Palm Key (fn1) with a launcher or something similar because you will use a lot and sometimes for editing and sometime you will tap it by accident (you tapped and untapped quickly because you changed what you want to do).
-Personnaly, it is mapped to Vi mode and works well in real life.
+* Don't map Left Palm Key (fn1) with a launcher or something similar because you will use a lot and sometimes for editing and sometimes you will tap it by accident (you tapped and untapped quickly because you changed what you want to do).
+Personnally, it is mapped to Vi mode and works well in real life.
-* Don't try optimize everything, focus on the one the need to keep your "flow" like when you are programming or stuffs you do regularly and you want to be productive as possible.
+* Don't try optimize everything, focus on the one the need to keep your "flow" like when you are programming or stuffs you do regularly and you want to be productive as much as possible.
 Example : Don't care the shortcuts when you navigate on a browser because generally, you are not in your flow but you are just searching / reading something maybe using the mouse.

 ## Some others ideos not tested
 * Having a layout for tmux, I'm not a heavy user of tmux but clearly, if your are, create a layout for that makes sense and easy to do.
+* If you used a really big screen like 49 inches or 2x27 inches and you use a floating window manager, you can configure it to have your screen divided by 4 or 8 with some shortcuts.

+Example of my previous configuration (not used anymore because I use a Bspwm Tiling Window Manager and also because my main screen is only 34 inches) :

+All the shortcuts are used to manipulate windows (on linux I used openbox with on linux see my dotfiles https://github.com/alexandrenavarro/dotfiles/blob/master/.config/openbox/rc.xml, on windows I used some scripts in AutoHotKeys see https://github.com/alexandrenavarro/wiki/blob/master/windows-10/Configuration.md because some weird behaviour on Super+Left / Super+Right and to have 1/4 or 1/8 windows):
+* On the homerow left, you have : move to left-left pane on [4x1], move to left pane on [2x1] (like Super+Left on Windows or Gnome), minimize (like Super+Down on Windows or Gnome), maximize (like Super+Up on Windows or Gnome), move right pane on [2x1] (like Super+Right on Windows or Gnome), move to right-right pane [4x1].
+* On the row below the homerow left, move to left-left-down pane on [4x2], move to left-down pane on [2x2], move to left-down pane on [4x2], move to right-down pane on [4x2], move to right-down pane on [2x2], move to right-right-down pane on [4x2]
+* On the row above the homerow felt, move to left-left-up pane on [4x2], move to left-up pane on [2x2], move to left pane on [4x1], move to right pane on [4x1], move to right-up pane on [2x2], move to right-right-up pane on [4x2]
+* On the first row right, nothing, nothing,  move to left-up pane on [4x2], move to right-up pane on [4x2]

 # Conclusion
 I really think customizing my layout help me to be more productive on the different common tasks notably when I'm programming (reading or writing code).